Educational resource on peptide research. Read our editorial standards →

 GLP-1 Microdosing: Real Strategy or Wishful Thinking?

 The trend of using sub-therapeutic doses of semaglutide or tirzepatide for modest weight loss, metabolic improvement, or appetite control has grown substantially.
-Here's what the evidence shows about lower-dose effects, who it might fit, and where the framing overstates what the data supports.
+The evidence on lower-dose effects is thinner than the trend suggests: who it might fit, and where the framing overstates what the data supports.

 Read article